paintdog/JavaScript/README.md

 # JavaScript-Scripts
-Some small sctipts I use while learning JavaScript
+Some little scripts I use to learn JavaScript